 In the Chart Data table that pops up, add your project data as follows:

-After adding all the project data, the resulting chart looks will look this:
+After adding all the project data, the resulting chart will look like this:

 As you may have noticed, Pages has automatically added hours to the time series on the timeline’s horizontal axis.
 If you want to remove the hours for a cleaner look, select the chart area and then go to Axis → Value (X) in the Format pane on the right.
 Here, choose None from the Time dropdown menu under Value Labels.